-When your are looking for shampoo for any type of hair condition, it is beneficial to look on the label to see if any of these ingredients are listed below.
+When you are looking for shampoo for any type of hair condition, it’s beneficial to look on the label to see if any of these ingredients are listed below.
 Ingredients in shampoos such as Parabens, Sulfates, and DEA can cause scalp irritation.
 For hair to flourish and thrive, the scalp needs to be free of potential irritants.
 Below we will cover the top 3 most common ingredients to look for and avoid before using a shampoo or even other personal care items such as soaps and cosmetics.

 What are Parabens?